Back to All Blogs

 MTG Creature Card Anatomy

 How many creatures should you have in an MTG deck?
-On average, a deck might have around 20–25 creatures, but there is no strict rule.
-Some powerful strategies use very different ratios!
+On average, a deck might have around 20-25 creatures, but there is no strict guideline for this.
+There are some crazy combos you can unleash when you experiment with different deck compositions!

 Spells

-There are a few types of spells in MTG: Instants and Sorceries, Artifacts, and Enchantments.
+There are a few types of spells in MTG: we’ve got Instants and Sorceries, Artifacts, and Enchantments.

 Instants and Sorceries are spells with one-time effects that go to the graveyard after they resolve.
 Instants can be played at almost any time (including as a response to another player’s move), while Sorceries can only be played during your main phase.